Part of the Explore your Why – 9 part series

 Jane Trembath, one of the first female pilots and Commander of the first all-female Boeing crew in South Africa was most transparent about her self-reflection and journey to discover her inner strengths.
 When interviewed on Wisdom Exchange Tv (listen to the interview), Jane explains her experience and many attempts to find her place in a male-dominated world as a commercial pilot.
 While she continued to try to gain acceptance, it was through extensive journal writing and asking herself: “Why did I react and how could I be better next time?” that provided insight into who she be.
-The journal writing allowed her to vent her emotions so she could remove them to evaluate the behaviour and reveal her strengths.
+The journal writing allowed her to vent her emotions so she could remove them to evaluate the behavior and reveal her strengths.
 She shares,

 I had felt inadequate because I believed that I had these personality traits that got me into trouble.
 When I realized those perceived ‘weaknesses’ are actually ‘strengths’ when I use them in the right way, I was able to be the best version of who I was.
 We have to appreciate our uniqueness because we are built the way we are to fulfill our unique niche on earth.

 While exploring your why you may need to peel back the layers to expose your true self and to discover your authentic purpose.
 As Jane discovered, her journey created an opportunity to mentor young female pilots on how to navigate in a skeptical male environment.

 “It is all about what you have, not what you don’t have.
 Begin with what you have, and you will be able to achieve your objective.
 Know your skills and talents, and your business [and you] will grow.”